-There are three types of evidence provided for the case: witness testimony, exhibits, and statement by the defendant.
-The case materials will contain all of the witness testimony, exhibits and statement by the defendant, which may be used at trial.
+There are three types of evidence provided for the case: witness testimony, exhibits, and the credentials of Dr. Chao.
+The case materials will contain all of the witness testimony, exhibits and Dr. Chao's CV, which may be used at trial.
 The witnesses whose affidavits were provided must all be called, and all of the exhibits must be entered by the sides indicated in the official evidence (where indicated in the case, see below).
 Please note that some of the exhibits in this year's competition must be led, while other exhibits are options, which is which is indicated in the case, below.
-In this year's case the Crown is also required to enter the statement by the defendant.